netxms/netxms-doc/admin/mobile-console.rst

 ========

 Predefined graphics are defined by administrator and can be used to view collected data in a graphical form (as a line chart).
-Currently, the mobile console doesn’t autorefresh the content of the graphic selected.
+Currently, the mobile client doesn’t autorefresh the content of the graphic selected.
 Here an example of a predefined
 graphs: